MeteoSwiss/probtest/README.md

 ### Example: Check the output of an ICON experiment with an test build compared to a reference build

-Objective: Run an `exp_name` ICON experiment with an test build and check if the output of the run is ok.
+Objective: Run an `exp_name` ICON experiment with an test build and check if the output of the test is within a perturbed ensemble of the reference build.
+This is in particular used to validate a GPU build against a CPU reference.

 All requirements for using probtest can be easily installed with conda using the setup scripts: